Fast and Memory Efficient Multimodal Journey Planning with Delays: Introduction

+Public transit routing has evolved from Dijkstra-based algorithms to specialised approaches such as RAPTOR~\cite{raptor}, CSA~\cite{csa}, TB-routing~\cite{trip_based_routing, trip_based_routing_condense}, and Transfer Patterns~\cite{transfer_patterns}.
+Many of these limit transfer distance, hampering integration of secondary modes such as e-scooters, bikes, or taxis.
 For multimodal pathfinding, algorithms fall into two categories: those without precomputation, which can work directly on delayed timetables, and those that require precomputation.

 For exact delay-aware routing without shortcut precomputation, MR~\cite{delling2013computing} computes Pareto-optimal journeys by combining Dijkstra~\cite{dijkstra1959note} on the transfer graph with RAPTOR's round structure.
 It can be applied directly to a delayed timetable but is relatively slow.
-An alternative is the Hub Labeling (HL) version of RAPTOR~\cite{phan2019hl,abraham2011hub,delling2016hub}, which is often omitted from comparison analyses~\cite{bez2024delay} due to its marginal improvement over MR, but it still produces faster multicriteria responses than MR~\cite{sauer2024closing}.
-There is also a single-criterion CSA adaptation that works with Hub Labeling, but to our knowledge it has not previously been compared against MR on the same machine and query set.
+An alternative is the Hub Labeling (HL) version of RAPTOR~\cite{phan2019hl,abraham2011hub,delling2016hub}, which is often omitted from comparison analyses~\cite{bez2024delay} due to its marginal improvement over MR, but it still produces faster bicriteria responses than MR~\cite{sauer2024closing}.
+There is also a single-objective CSA adaptation that works with HL, but to our knowledge it has not previously been compared against MR on the same machine and query set.
 We address this gap.

-A faster single-criterion alternative that requires no preprocessing is classical Time-Dependent Dijkstra (TD-Dijkstra)~\cite{rohovyi2025multimodal, rohovyi2025tad}, which requires dominated-connection filtering that can produce incorrect results on networks with buffer times.
-Transfer Aware Dijkstra (TAD)~\cite{rohovyi2025tad} addresses this limitation by replacing per-edge relaxation with trip-level scanning, providing exact answers on networks with or without buffer times.
+A faster single-objective alternative that requires no preprocessing is classical Time-Dependent Dijkstra (TD-Dijkstra)~\cite{rohovyi2025multimodal, rohovyi2026tad}, which requires dominated-connection filtering that can produce incorrect results on networks with buffer times.
+Transfer Aware Dijkstra (TAD)~\cite{rohovyi2026tad} addresses this limitation by replacing per-edge relaxation with trip-level scanning, providing exact answers on networks with or without buffer times.
 MR, HL-RAPTOR, HL-CSA, and TAD serve as ground-truth baselines in our experiments, since they work directly on the delayed timetable.
 TD-Dijkstra is also evaluated but is not applicable to networks with buffer times.

-For shortcut precomputation in multimodal pathfinding, ULTRA~\cite{ultra, ultra_mcraptor} is the leading solution, providing response times acceptable for practical applications.
-D-ULTRA~\cite{bez2024delay, sauer2024closing} remains the only shortcut-based approach for delay-tolerant unlimited transfers.
-Their evaluation focuses exclusively on Trip-Based routing, leaving CSA and RAPTOR unexplored.